BrickTools/LDrawTools/Readme.md

 -~        Ignore parts that start with tilde (~)
 -_        Ignore parts that start with _
 -=        Ignore parts that start with =
---type    Output format: either json or list
+--type    Output format: json, plist or list
 --filter  Filter out parts that don't contain the specified word (case-insensitive) --ldraw   Set the LDraw path
 -h        Show this help